ilyalapan/vital-classify/README.md

 Predictions are performed on a sequence of 32 first words in the `text` column of a given dataset.

 The notebook contains comments on further details.

+`infer.py` provides an interface for a json-to-json prediction

 ## Training